-I tested with Ancestry about three years ago, and it has been the source of tons of fun and intrigue for me ever since.
-But this isn’t what you really want to know.
-You want to know if you do an Ancestry DNA test, can you trust the results?
-Is the Ancestry DNA test accurate?
+I tested with Ancestry about three and a half years ago, and it has been the source of tons of fun and intrigue for me ever since.

 How is the Ancestry DNA Test Accurate?

 Ancestry DNA results are broken down into two main sections comprised of your ethnicity estimate and your DNA match list:

 - Your DNA match list contains the names of people who have tested with Ancestry DNA and who are related to you

 - Your ethnicity estimate contains a pie chart and percentages corresponding to regions all over the world that match your DNA

 When you submit your DNA sample, the Ancestry DNA laboratories use sensitive equipment in order to create your individual DNA profile.
 Afterwards, your profile is compared to those of all of the other Ancestry DNA users in order to find matching DNA segments.